 April showers might bring May flowers, but tulips, poppies and pansies are already in bloom here this month.
-Here, we’ve picked out the best Dallas area spots for kiddos to embrace the arrival of spring and experience flowers from every angle, from planting to picking to painting.
+Skip the florist bouquet and embrace the season’s offerings by exploring North Texas nature.
+From planting to picking to painting, there are plenty of ways for your flower education to bloom this spring.

 Create a Bouquet